Reubinator/PCP-1v1lol-/README.md

 <br />Toggles for the script:

-"T" Toggles Blink on and off <br>
+"C" Toggles Blink on and off <br>
-"N" To toggle ESP on and off
+"V" To toggle ESP on and off
-"M" To toggle Wireframe on and off
+"N" To toggle Wireframe on and off
-"G" To toggle Aimbot on and off
+"T" To toggle Aimbot on and off
-(Rapidfire is always on)
+(Rapidfire is always on) Working on a toggle when im free.

 Things to come:  <br>
 Add a display showing what hacks are active.